swe-students-fall2025/5-final-bytepilot/README.md

 WEB_APP_ENV_FILE   # contents of the .env used on the droplet COMMIT_LOG_API     # optional, for event-logger workflow
 ```

+## Operations
+- Default web port: 5001 (configurable via `.env`/`PORT`).
+- Default Mongo port: 27017 (when using local container).
+- Health: Flask app responds on `/` and static assets under `/static`; API endpoints under `/api/*` for thread and character data.

+## Data and seeding
+No starter data required.
+User, character, and thread documents are created during normal use.

 ## Team
 - [May Zhou](https://github.com/zz4206)